 Missouri also breaks down offenders into different tiers for sex offender registration requirements, including:

-- Tier I Offenders: These individuals have a 15-year registration requirement and must report to the Chief Law Enforcement Officer (CLEO) in person once a year.
-These offenses do not include child pornography, and typically include misdemeanor sexual offenses or minor statutory offenses.
+- Tier I Offenders: These have a 15-year registration requirement and must report to the Chief Law Enforcement Officer (CLEO) in person once a year.
+These offenses do not include child pornography, and are for misdemeanor sexual offenses or minor statutory offenses.

 - Tier II Offenders: Offenders in this tier face a 25-year registration requirement and must report to the CLEO in person semiannually.
-Offenses in this category may include possession of child pornography, indecent exposure, and other nonviolent sexual crimes against minors.
+These offenses include possession of child pornography, indecent exposure, and other nonviolent sexual crimes against minors.

 - Tier II Offenders: These have a lifetime registration requirement and must report to the CLEO in person every 90 days.
-These offenses include violent acts including rape, child molestation, sexual assault, as well as repeat offenses.
+Offenses in this category usually involve violent acts such as rape, child molestation, sexual assault, as well as repeat offenses.

 Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Bridgeton, MO child pornography attorneys, we provide help in the following practice areas for clients in Bridgeton, MO:
+Along with expert legal representation from our skilled Bridgeton, MO child pornography lawyers, we provide help in the following practice areas for clients in Bridgeton, MO:

 What Are Common Defenses Against Child Pornography Charges in Bridgeton, MO?